ikrima/gamedevguide/contents/guides/ue4guide/networking/network-replication/Sublevel_Level Instance Streaming + Replication.md

 sortindex: 10
 ---

-#### Sublevels aren't directly associated with ULevels.
-Instead, they are associated with UWorlds.
-See UWorld::StreamingLevels.
+# Sublevels aren't directly associated with ULevels

+**Instead, they are associated with UWorlds.
+See UWorld::StreamingLevels.**

 Because of that, when you load in a Sublevel, there's no way to know what it's Sublevels are (unless you figure out the owning UPackage, load that, grab the UWorld, and then grab the levels).